jValdron/open-flyball-thruster/docs/bom.md

 ## Intended configuration

-This list is sized for a thruster mounted on a double stack of 3/4" plywood (1.5" total) with thinner matting on top.
+This list is sized for a thruster mounted on a faceplate made of a double stack of 3/4" plywood (1½" total) with thinner matting (~¼") on top.
 As built, the thruster is quite adjustable, so small differences in board or matting thickness can usually be taken up without changing parts.

 If the box is much different from that stack, you will likely need to tweak a few dimensions.
 The ones that matter most are the linear rod, the main spring, and potentially the extrusion lengths.